1quii/1quii/README.md

 Currently focused on **application development**, with plans to dive deep into **AI/Machine Learning** and **Cybersecurity**.

-I'm working on recreating a Tetris-style game I built during university (lost the original code before I discovered Git... lesson learned! 😅)
+Currently rebuilding a Tetris game from my university days

 ## 💻 Tech Stack